Director, Choreographer, Musical Theatre Acting, Dance

 a voice and sight singing studio in New York City.
 He is now establishing a studio in the Augusta area, and is now accepting students of all ages, experience levels and genres.

-Shay has also been apart of the MTW Junior Theatre Festival team for 3 years and in 2017 he was selected as a JTF All-Star and got to perform in front of over 5000 people!
+Shay has also been a member of the MTW Junior Theatre Festival team for 4 years and in 2017 and 2020 he was selected as a JTF All-Star and got to perform in front of over 5000 people!

 Elementary Drama Teacher

 Mrs Christi Wildes is a mother of three -Madeyn, 18, Cameron, 16 and Kathryn, 11 years old.
 She has been married to Al Wildes for 21 years.
 Christi has a teaching agree and has been performing in the Augusta area for many years including The Augusta Players, The Augusta Broadway Singers and multiple churches.
 Christi was co-owner and founder of Singing Princesses and Pirate Parties through January of 2019.
 Her passion shifted to youth and theater as she worked in the homeschool community.
 Christi has a desire to help others, especially young people, learn how to be more confident and bring out the best in themselves.
 She wants to help guide them to use what they learn to build up others.
 She is a private voice teacher/coach and is a theater teacher in various homeschool co-ops.She is also a soloist on the DOVE award winning album from First Baptist North Augusta’s choir CD project, “Your Word” .
 She looks forward to getting to know the kids at MTW!